 Computer viruses operate in a similar fashion as they need a host, user action/interaction, and replace good code with harmful code.
 A computer virus cannot spread unless action is taken like opening an email with an infected Word document attached; once opened, the virus becomes “active.”

 Once upon a time, computer viruses were the number one crime and threat to your computer’s health, but destroying data is not profitable for hackers today.
 Stealing that data, though, is a very lucrative business.

 Nowadays, we have software on our computers, phones, and tablets to protect them against computer viruses, such as McAfee, Norton, and Malwarebytes, to name a few.
 Viruses are still prevalent and dangerous, just no longer a headline grabber as technology to fight against them gets better and better.

 A solid defense attorney will dutifully safeguard against accusations of any computer crime.
 Do not let a charge scare you.
-JC Law has helped many clients deal with technology transgressions with the best outcome possible.
+The Law Office of James E. Crawford, Jr. & Associates, LLC has helped many clients deal with technology transgressions with the best outcome possible.

 It is an extension of the physical act of stalking someone.
 These actions move from the physical world to the digital realm.
 Cyberstalking uses email, the Internet, or another telecommunication technology to stalk and harass another.

 Often using lewd, disturbing, and inappropriate content in the harassment, the contact will not stop even after being asked to do so.
 With the enormity of personal information available, a cyberstalker can quickly locate that info to find potential new victims with just a few keystrokes.